MahdiHaroun/Cancer_Classification_Model/README.md

 Each model's performance is evaluated on both training and testing datasets to compare accuracy, precision, recall, and F1-scores.
 The evaluation helps determine the best model for cancer classification based on these metrics.

+Key performance highlights:

+- **KNN** achieved the highest performance with 98% accuracy and 100% precision without balancing the dataset, and maintained 98% accuracy with 98% precision after balancing using SMOTE
+- **AdaBoost** performed strongly with 97% accuracy and 97% precision
+- **XGBoost** delivered robust results with 97% accuracy and 95% precision
+- Other models showed varying performance levels across metrics, with ensemble methods generally outperforming individual classifiers

 ## Best Practices Used

 - Cross-validation for robust model evaluation